 - Do not sign anything without speaking to legal counsel.

 Because there is no average settlement amount for a herniated disc in Florida, it is important to speak to a professional to get a better understanding of the strength of your case for relief.
-The experienced professionals at Emmanuel Sheppard & Condon can help you fight for the herniated disc settlement amount that you are entitled to.
+The experienced injury lawyers at Emmanuel Sheppard & Condon can help you fight for the herniated disc settlement amount that you are entitled to.

 And though they may not be able to fix your physical pain, you can rest comfortably knowing that you are working with some of the best personal injury attorneys in Florida.